nowarp/nowarp.github.io/docs/tutorial/install.md

 ./bin/misti --version
 ```

-If everything is set up correctly, you should see the version number of the static analyzer displayed in your terminal.
+If everything is set up correctly, you should see the version number of the static analyzer and the supported version of Tact displayed in your terminal.

 ## Troubleshooting